stefan-hoeck/idris2-chem/src/Doc/Tut3.md

 I could just show you the solution for this, but we will do this in several steps to learn something about type-driven development in Idris.
 It is best to follow along with your own version of the code.
-In order to keep Idris happy, and still being able to typecheck this file,
+In order to keep Idris happy and still being able to typecheck this file
-I'll number the different steps shown below.
+I'll append numbers to the function names in the different steps shown below.

 First, we should experiment with inserting some holes.
-Auto search couldn't find the required `prf` in the recursive step, so we start there:
+Auto search couldn't find the required `prf` in the recursive step, so we start there by explicitly passing a hole.
+In order to unclutter the code, I'll drop the `impossible` cases: Idris is happy without them.

 ```idris
 zipWithSL1 :  (f : a -> b -> c)